top of page

 IV Sedation and Anesthesia

 Most people have reservations and fears about having any surgery, and especially Oral Surgery.
-Our office offers Local anesthesia (numbing injections), Nitrous sedation (laughing gas), Oral sedation (sleepy pill), and IV Sedation/General anesthesia ("put to sleep").
-General anesthesia in a local hospital setting is also available as needed.
+Our office offers Local anesthesia (numbing injections), Nitrous sedation (laughing gas), Oral sedation (sleepy pill), and IV Deep Sedation (deep sleep).
+General anesthesia (complete anesthesia) with a Board Certified Anesthesiologist is also available for younger and needle phobic patients.
 Dr. Yi will determine if you are a good candidate for these Sedation/Anesthesia options.

 Dr. Yi and staff are prepared to provide a safe and comfortable experience as you have your Oral Surgery care done at our office.